-- We recommend a minimum of once per year even if you having safe sex.
+- We recommend a minimum of once per year even if you are having safe sex.
 If you have unprotected sex, we recommend getting tested right away.
 If you are participating in casual sex, we recommend at least every six months.

 - Can men get HPV?

-- I have been tested positive for a STI/STD, and I am pregnant.
+- I have tested positive for a STI/STD, and I am pregnant.
 Is my baby at risk?

 - What are the treatments for STDs?

 - Most, if not all STDs that are curable, can be treated with a prescribed antibiotic from the medical practitioner at Midwest Express Clinic urgent care.
 If you are pregnant, be sure to let your provider know, as this could change the prescription you are given to keep the baby safe.

 Our walk-in clinics are conveniently located in Blue Island, IL.; Willowbrook, IL.; Bourbonnais, IL*; Schererville, IN.; Munster, IN; & Hammond, IN.
 We are open seven days a week from 9 a.m. to 9 p.m.; no appointment is necessary.